tooevangelist/paysuper-docs/content/docs/glossary.md

 ***

-# PaySuper Admin entities and properties:
+# Terms in uppercase:
 ***

+PaySuper Checkout

+PaySuper JS SDK

+PaySuper API

+PaySuper

+PaySuper Dashboard

+# PaySuper Dashboard entities and properties:
+***

 a Project

 a Product

-a Project Secret key
+a Project's Secret key

-the Banking info

-Virtual Currency
+a Virtual currency

-Game Keys
+a Game key

-Virtual Items
+a Virtual item

 a key-activated product